-Electrification is about replacing the power source for items from a fuel such as gas with electricity.
-With the deployment of electric heat pumps, electric vehicles, fuel switching, and other electronic technologies, electrifying end use energy could increase environmental efficiency and reduce overall emissions.
+Environmentally beneficial electrification is about replacing the power source for items from a fuel such as gas with electricity with the end goal of reducing emissions.
+With the deployment of electric heat pumps, electric vehicles, fuel switching, and other electronic technologies, electrifying end use energy has great potential to increase environmental efficiency by reducing overall emissions.
 Promoting electrification initiatives or programs might also improve the use of utilities' assets by reducing overall energy and operating costs for customers.
 Examples of promotions of electrification on the customer side include: forklifts, clothes dryers, and ovens.